Penile implants — or penile prostheses — are permanent devices that give a man the ability to have an erection.

+Rigid implants use the same type of materials as semi-rigid implants, but the penis is permanently hard and erect.
+This means they are not as discreet.

+This is probably because they allow a man to control when he wants (or does not want) an erection.

+late

-Rigid implants use the same type of materials as semi-rigid implants, but the penis is permanently hard and erect, so it is not as discreet.
+Rigid implants use the same type of materials as semi-rigid implants, but the penis is permanently hard and erect.
+This means they are not as discreet.

 This is probably because they allow a man to control when he wants (or does not want) an erection.